This chapter doesn't contain

 that doesn't occur in your pattern.
 If you exhaust each of them; if you use every possible, predefined, suitable delimiter -

-In that case, you simply have to use an explicit, regular delimiter and automatic delimiter won't be used.
+In that case, you simply have to use an explicit delimiter with

 If you think another automatic delimiter can be used, please create a github issue.